-UNIT TITLES CONTENT Option - Unit 5: Application of fitness testing Learners gain an understanding of the requirements of fitness testing and learn how to safely conduct a range of fitness tests for different components of fitness.
-Option - Unit 7: Practical sports performance Learners will develop the knowledge and practical ability in a range of sports.
-Option - Unit 26: Technical and tactical demands of sport This unit develops understanding and application of technical and tactical demands of sport.
+Optional Unit Content Unit 5: Application of fitness testing Learners gain an understanding of the requirements of fitness testing and learn how to safely conduct a range of fitness tests for different components of fitness.
+Unit 7: Practical sports performance Learners will develop the knowledge and practical ability in a range of sports Unit 26: Technical and tactical demands of the sport This unit develops understanding and application of technical and tactical demands of sport.
 This will involve analysing, observing and reviewing sports performance.